Juan-Jones/blogsphere/content/blog/find-freelance-websites.md

 {{< image src="images/post/upwork.jpg" caption="Upwork" alt="Upwork" height="493" width="1024" position="center" command="fill" option="q100" class="img-fluid" title="Upwork" webp="false" >}}

-To begin with, [Upwork.com] is the _top freelance platform_ online in my opinion.
+To begin with, {{< nofollow href="https://www.upwork.com" >}}Upwork{{< /nofollow >}} is the _top freelance platform_ online in my opinion.
 It stands as a leader within its specific market, annually generating an estimated revenue surpassing $1 billion.
 Facilitating over three million jobs for a clientele of 5 million registered customers, its trajectory has seen remarkable evolution, solidifying its status as a dominant force since its inception in 1998.
 Originally known as Elance, the company underwent a series of rebranding and mergers.
 It transitioned to oDesk in 2003 and subsequently became oDesk-Elance a decade later in 2013.
 Finally, in 2015, the company reemerged under the brand name Upwork.

 ### Fiverr